-Comment: In response to Section 27-548.25(b) and (c) of the Zoning Ordinance, the applicant requests that the Planning Board apply ten development standards which differ from the development district standards.
-Staff believes that the ten alternate development district standards will benefit the development and will not substantially impair implementation of the Greenbelt Metro Area and MD 193 Corridor Sector Plan and SMA, given the property's location and site constraints.
+With regard to Section 27-548.25(b) and (c) of the Zoning Ordinance, the Planning Board herein grants 11 amendments to the development district standards.
+The 11 alternate development district standards will benefit the development and will not substantially impair implementation of the Greenbelt Metro Area and MD 193 Corridor Sector Plan and SMA, given the property's location and site constraints.